mach10-org/mach-app/src/content/courses/vuejs/03-install.md

 ---
-layout: '@Pagelayout'
+layout: '@Contentlayout'
 title: 03 - vuejs
 description: 'Learn how VUE JS works and explore the official API docs'
 ---

-# Hi there VUE JS!
+# Hi there VUE JS 03!

 This Markdown file creates a page at `your-domain.com/courses/vuejs/001-what-is-vuejs`